mathjax/MathJax-third-party-extensions/physics/README.md

 	3. variable no. of arguments
 - Examples of commands that doesn't work: `\dv`: has all the properties mentioned above

 As I mentioned, everything done so far is by string substitution only.
-If you know more about Javascript and MathJax, and want to use the [LaTeX Physics Package](http://www.ctan.org/pkg/physics) in MathJax, please consider contributing.
 Some hints are given in [Pull Request#16---MathJax-third-party-extensions](https://github.com/mathjax/MathJax-third-party-extensions/pull/16) but I am too stupid to understand how the above cases should be handled.
+Feel free to improve it though.

 # Organization #

-`physics.xlsx` is the master file[^ If you are laughing right now, you should really consider contributing.
-See [Commands not Working and Helps Needed][].].
+`physics.xlsx` is the master file.

 - Columns A-L are copied to [test/tables.md](test/tables.md)
 - Columns M-V are copied to [unpacked/physics.js](unpacked/physics.js)